About Me

 What’s behind the name “Flow”?

-The word “Flow” holds 2 meanings for me.
-The first is that Flow spelled backwards is wolf and while it’s missing one F, I take a lot of pride in my family name (Wolff) and have always had the idea to name my business Flow!
+The word “flow” holds 2 personal meanings for me.
+The first is that flow spelled backwards is wolf and (while it’s missing one F), I take a lot of pride in my family name (Wolff) and have always had the idea to name my business Flow!

 The second reason is the actual meaning behind it.
 Flow is a mental state of deep focus and immersion in an activity.
 It’s when a person feels fully engaged, performs at their best, and loses track of time.
 Similar to mindfulness, it promotes presence and concentration, making it highly beneficial for mental health.
 I first learned about the Flow state while studying Positive Psychology abroad in Copenhagen, Denmark and it resonated with me deeply.
 There are many ways to take care of yourself and enter a flow state, and therapy can help you identify and prioritize these experiences to live a healthier, more balanced life.